Exterior of The Line

 So perhaps that’s how the name stuck.
 Alpine Blossom may have been a nod to the former Bavarian-inspired design that was downtown North Bend.

-SHOPPING AT THE ALPINE BLOSSOM AND GIFT SHOPPE
+ALPINE BLOSSOM AND GIFT SHOPPE EXTERIOR

 Thankfully, the Twin Peaks Visual Soundtrack, which was released by Warner Music Vision in maybe 1992 for the Japanese market, offered a look inside this shop.